Updated 22nd July 2021

 - Full list of state quarantine facilities here.

-Phuket Specific Quarantine – For anyone travelling domestically within Thailand, there is now a 14-day quarantine for anyone travelling to Phuket.
+Phuket Specific Quarantine – For anyone travelling domestically within Thailand, there is a 14-day quarantine for anyone travelling to Phuket.
 You do not have to quarantine if you have been fully vaccinated or have a COVID-free certificate.
-This is due to attempts to make the island entirely COVID free by 1st July in order to open up to foreign travellers via the Phuket Sandbox Scheme.

-As of 26th April 2021, face coverings must be worn in all indoor and outdoor public places across the country.
+From 26th April 2021, face coverings must be worn in all indoor and outdoor public places across Thailand.
 Fines will be issued for those disobeying this rule.
 See our recommended face masks for travel here.